Mohnishsingh998/Samantha.ai/README.md

-# 🤖 AI Voice Assistant
+# 🤖 Samantha.ai – AI Voice Assistant

 **An intelligent voice-activated assistant built from scratch in one week.**